This section is about setting basic rotations: how to declare a rotation variable, and

 another.
 Quaternions are rotations, so it’s copying a rotation.

 Here’s another example that switches my rotation with the red cube’s.
-It uses the standard swap, so uses a temp rotation variable:
+It uses the standard swap, with a temporary rotation variable:

 We can’t do much more than this now, since we can’t create our own rotations yet.

-In practice, we make rotations in different ways.
+In practice, we like to make rotations in different ways.
 Setting the x, y, z’s for degrees is fine for some things.
-Other times we start out knowing a certain spot and want to aim ourself at it.
-Sometimes we want to spin around some diagonal line.
-Other times we want a rotation “offset” – the extra rotation to change from facing A to facing B.
+Other times we want to aim at a green cube, letting the computer figure the angles.
+Sometimes we want to spin around a diagonal line.
+Occasionally we want an offset – we’re facing A and want the change to face B.

 A nice thing about quaternions is they have functions to do all of those.
 We can set rotations using whatever function seems best for the job, and, later on, mix&match them.

-We can set rotations is using x, y, z degrees.
+Using x, y, z degrees is probably the most familiar.
 It works like aiming an airplane:

 Setting rotations with y, x and z degrees is officially called using Euler angles.
 In code you create them using the Quaternion.Euler function.

-They have the same meaning as in the Inspector, This points you left (-90 y) and a little bit up (-10 x):
+The numbers have the same meaning as in the Inspector.
+This points us east and 20 degrees down: